teamclouday/Record/README.md

 <img src="./assets/icon.png" width="150" alt="Icon">

 A cross-platform screen capture application that is able to record a user-defined area on screen.
+Depending on the output format, audio (& mic) capture is also supported.
 On Linux there is an awesome screen capture application ([Peek](https://github.com/phw/peek)) but on Windows I cannot find anything.
 That's why this project is created.

 ------